wp-plugins/dreamobjects/readme.txt

 Tags: cloud, dreamhost, dreamobjects
 Requires at least: 3.4
 Tested up to: 3.5
-Stable tag: 2.1
+Stable tag: 2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Connect your WordPress site to DreamHost's DreamObjects
+Connect your WordPress site to DreamHost's DreamObjects.

 == Description ==

-DreamHost has its own Cloud - <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects™</a> - an inexpensive, scalable object storage service that was developed from the ground up to provide a reliable, flexible cloud storage solution for entrepreneurs and developers.
+DreamHost has its own Cloud - <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects&#153;</a> - an inexpensive, scalable object storage service that was developed from the ground up to provide a reliable, flexible cloud storage solution for entrepreneurs and developers.
 It provides a perfect, scalable storage solution for your WordPress site.

 Well now that we've gotten the sales-pitch out of the way, DreamObjects Connections will plugin your WordPress site into DreamObjects, tapping into the amazing power of automated backups, fileuploaders, and more!